Olympic National Park: One of the Best and so much fun

 The Marymere Falls trail was a fantastic hike.
 The 0.9 mile trail (one way) was pretty flat for the first 3/4 but rose some 400 feet near Marymere Fall.
 The hike through old growth forest thick with fern was gorgeous and relaxing.
 While there was steady rain, the canopy blocked most of it during our hike.
 Marymere Falls is beautiful with three stages, each wider than the previous one.
 The “scenery per mile” ratio was very high.
 This was the best trail in the park, well worth the time and effort.

-IMG_7463-768x1024 Olympic National Park: One of the Best
+IMG_7463-768x1024 Olympic National Park: One of the Best and so much fun

 Sol Duc Falls